 If the multiple transactions are running concurrently, they should not be affected by each other; i.e., the result should be the same as the result obtained if the transactions were running sequentially.
 Suppose B_bal is initially 100.
 If a context switch occurs after B_bal *= 20, then the changes should only be visible to T2 once T1 commits.
 This ensures consistency in the data and prevents incorrect results.

-Changes that have been committed to the database should remain even in the case of software and hardware failure.
-For instance, if Bob’s account contains $120, this information should not disappear upon hardware or software failure.
+Changes that have been committed to the database should remain even in the case of software and system failure.
+For instance, if Bob’s account contains $120, this information should not disappear upon system or software failure.